brightcove/brightcove-player-sdk-ios-fw/README.md

 You can use [CocoaPods][cocoapods] to add the FreeWheel Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-FreeWheel` podspec [here][podspecs].
 To use this spec, add the following to the top of Podfile: `source 'https://github.com/brightcove/BrightcoveSpecs.git'`.
 CocoaPods version 1.0 or higher is required.

 The FreeWheel SDK **is not** included in this pod.
 You **must** manually add the FreeWheel SDK AdManager.framework to your project.
-The pod will however add all the libraries required by AdManager.framework framework.
+The pod will, however, add all the libraries required by AdManager.framework framework.

 Static Framework example: